marclove/handbook/benefits/leave.md

   approved, adjust the weekly schedule on the [Gaslight App][scheduler] to include the time off.

-1. Email the Team and Client
+1. Notifies the appropriate teams

-  Email gaslighters@googlegroups.com and make sure the rest of the team and clients know you'll be off.
+  Email [gaslighters@googlegroups.com][gaslighters] and make sure the rest of the team and clients know you'll be off.

+1. Updates the time tracker

+  We want to make sure everyone is taking enough leave, so we track time taken.

 When possible, time off requests are granted, taking into account operating requirements.
 If there is an issue granting everyone's time off, length of